-AMR (AAMRQ) Corp.’s American Airlines was denied approval from a federal bankruptcy judge to cancel its pilot contract and impose cost reductions after the union refused to accept concessions.
+AMR (AAMRQ:US) Corp.’s American Airlines was denied approval from a federal bankruptcy judge to cancel its pilot contract and impose cost reductions after the union refused to accept concessions.

 AMR didn’t prove that a successful reorganization depended on being able to end restrictions on domestic airline-marketing accords and pilot furloughs, U.S. Bankruptcy Judge Sean Lane in Manhattan said yesterday.
 AMR pared those demands in later talks with pilots and said it will propose the changes and submit a new request to Lane by tomorrow.

 Contract talks between management and the union for American’s pilots began in 2006 and dragged past AMR’s Nov.
 29 bankruptcy filing.
 The narrowness of the points raised by Lane means that the Allied Pilots Association can’t claim victory, said Ray Neidl, a Maxim Group LLC analyst in New York.

 “It sounds like the judge wanted some modifications made and that American can still achieve the goals they are looking for,” Neidl said in an interview.
 “But nobody should be celebrating.
 They still have to negotiate a contract after this.”

 AMR will impose new cost-saving contract terms once it secures Lane’s approval, General Counsel Gary Kennedy said.
 The Fort Worth, Texas-based company said it hopes the judge will set a hearing within 14 days and rule shortly afterward.

 “We think it’s a relatively easy fix,” Kennedy said on a conference call.
 Kennedy said Lane “agreed on virtually everything” in AMR’s motion to void its pilot contract except for points related to furloughs and so-called code-sharing.